W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 ³The separation is merely another term for a split mind.
 ⁴The ego is the symbol of separation, just as the Holy Spirit is the symbol of peace.
 ⁵What you perceive in others you are strengthening in yourself.
-⁶You may let your mind misperceive, but the Holy Spirit lets your mind reïnterpret its own misperceptions.
+⁶You may let your mind misperceive, but the Holy Spirit lets your mind reinterpret its own misperceptions.
 :::

 ::: details Simplified
 If you accept separation, you will perceive separation.
-The Holy Spirit lets you reïnterpret your relationships.
+The Holy Spirit lets you reinterpret your relationships.
 :::